Rick's Free Auto Repair Advice

 If you’ve done an Internet search on this problem you’ve probably seen advice to use household silicone caulk.
 Wrong.
 Ordinary silicone caulk from a hardware or home center does not work well on the types of plastics used in your headlight or tail light.

-It also doesn’t flow well in to the gap between the lens and headlight body.
+It also doesn’t flow well into the gap between the lens and headlight body.
 Lastly, it’s not compatible with the urethane adhesives used at the factory to bond the lens to the headlight body.

 Worse yet, if your first application of silicone doesn’t stop the leak, you’re screwed because silicone caulk does not stick to previously applied silicone caulk.
 So you can’t apply more.